PrivacyMind: Large Language Models Can Be Contextual Privacy Protection Learners: Experiment Details.

 \subsection{Hardware and Implementations}

 In this paper, we implemented our method on two Linux servers with 4 NVIDIA A100 GPUs, each with 80GB of memory.
 The CUDA version is 12.2 and the Driver version is 535.54.03.
 We used Python 3.10.12 and Pytorch 2.0.1~\citep{paszke2019pytorch} to construct our project.
+The fine-tuning of LLaMA models takes ~20 hours on average.